-Approximately 20% of all our employees on 30 June were working part-time.
-Of these 62% are male and 38% are female.

-Factors influencing the pattern of part-time employees across the organisation include a range of flexible work options for part-time work, which, while available to all employees, have a greater take-up in administrative and clerical job categories.

-Another factor are job categories where part-time work is an occupational feature of the role, including the fire service, library service and caretakers for burial grounds.
+Approximately 20% of all our employees on 30 2023 June were working part-time.
+Of these, 61% are male and 39% are female.
+Factors influencing the pattern of part-time employees across the organisation include a range of flexible work options for part-time work, which, while available to all employees, have a greater take-up of in administrative and clerical job categories.
+Another factor is job categories where part-time work is an occupational feature of the role, including the fire service, library service, community wardens and caretakers for burial grounds.

-3.3 Mean and Median Gender Pay Gap - Temporary employees
+Mean and Median Gender Pay Gap - Temporary employees

-Kilkenny County Council Gender pay gap 2022 Temporary employees for the reporting period to 30 June 2022
+Kilkenny County Council Gender pay gap 2023 Temporary employees for the reporting period to 30 June 2023

 MEAN GENDER PAY GAP MEDIAN GENDER PAY GAP

-16.84% 23.71%
+6.96% 25.44%